alphagov/government-service-design-manual/service-manual/the-team/recruitment/performance-analyst-jd.md

 * support the [service manager](/service-manual/the-team/service-manager.html) to make sure their service meets the performance requirements set out in the [Digital by Default Service Standard](/service-manual/digital-by-default)
 * communicate service performance against key indicators to internal and external stakeholders
-* ensure high-quality analysis of departmental transaction data;
+* ensure high-quality analysis of departmental transaction data
 * support the procurement of the necessary digital platforms to support automated and real-time collection and presentation of data
-* share examples of best practice in digital performance management across government;
+* share examples of best practice in digital performance management across government
 * identify delivery obstacles to improving transactional performance in 	departments and working with teams to overcome those obstacles

 ## Personal specification - competencies and skills required